Chances are, we’ve all given feedback and been, to be blunt, total jerks about it.

 1. A pattern.

-For example, your coworker speaks really loudly when he’s on the phone, in an open office.
+For example, your coworker speaks really loudly when they’re on the phone, in an open office.

 1. "Hey, I know you’ve been working hard to close that new deal but could you try to speak more quietly when you’re on the phone or find a conference room for longer calls?
 It can be distracting in the office.”
 By acknowledging your coworker’s hard work, you’re showing that you admire their efforts.
 Starting with that more positive element can help them hear your feedback— they have been working hard, and may not realize how loud they’ve been.